 Pierre Marie Zimmerman/Courtesy of the artist

-Angélique Kidjo's 10th album, Eve, is dedicated to the women of Africa.
-Pierre Marie Zimmerman/Courtesy of the artist
+Angélique Kidjo's new album, Eve, comes out Jan.
+28. Pierre Marie Zimmerman/Courtesy of the artist